tudurom/site/.orator_site/content/whoami/index.md

 encourages programs to cooperate.

-This website is a collection of my thoughts and work and I hope people can learn from this website.
+This website is a collection of my thoughts and work and I hope people can learn from it.
 I also have a [blog](/blog).

-I usually make all my projects open-source.
+I usually make my projects open-source.
 They are public on [GitHub](https://github.com/tudurom/).

 ### I speak in a multitude of languages: